The Student’s Guide to Professional Email Etiquette

 • The 'Reply All' Nightmare: Before you click it, ask yourself: Does the entire department need to know I'm bringing napkins to the potluck?
 Usually, the answer is no.

-• The Ghost Attachment: It happens to the best of us.
+• The Ghost Attachment: It happens to everyone.
 If you forget the file, send a quick follow-up immediately.
 "Apologies, the attachment is now included!" is all you need.

 • The "Party" Email: It’s time to retire the email address you created in middle school.
 Stick to your university email or a professional firstname.lastname@gmail.com.

 • The Safety Net: Enable "Undo Send" in your settings.
-Having a 30-second window to "claw back" an email after spotting a typo is a total game-changer.
+Having a 30-second window to "claw back" an email after spotting a typo is invaluable.

 Statistics showing how much time professionals spend on email and the impact of errors.